-- a.
-The Company has management employee and consulting agreements in place with terms ranging up to two years.
+- (i) The Company has management employee and consulting agreements in place with terms ranging up to two years.
 The Company may terminate these agreements for any reason (other than by the expiry of the term) with a lump sum payment equal to the key employee's or consultant's annual compensation.
-The aggregate annual compensation for senior executive employees or consultants of the Company is \$425,000. - b.
-The Company has a consulting agreement with Featherstone Capital Inc., a company controlled by two of the Company's directors, to provide corporate development and financial advisory services for a retainer of \$10,000 per month. - c.
-The Company has a consulting agreement with a company controlled by a director of the Company to provide management fees for a retainer of \$5,000 per month. - d.
-The Company has a consulting agreement with a company controlled by the Company's Chief Financial Officer and Corporate Secretary whereby the Company agrees to pay a consulting fee for services ordinarily provided by a Chief Financial Officer totalling \$14,583 per month.
+The aggregate annual compensation for senior executive employees or consultants of the Company is \$415,000. - (ii) The Company has a consulting agreement with Featherstone Capital Inc., a company controlled by two of the Company's directors, to provide corporate development and financial advisory services for a retainer of \$10,000 per month.
+Effective April 1, 2013, Featherstone Capital Inc. agreed to a reduced monthly retainer of \$5,000 per month. - (iii) The Company has a consulting agreement with a company controlled by a director of the Company to provide management fees for a retainer of \$5,000 per month.
+Effective April 1, 2013, the consultant agreed to a reduced monthly retainer of \$2,500 per month. - (iv) The Company has a consulting agreement with a company controlled by the Company's Chief Financial Officer and Corporate Secretary whereby the Company agrees to pay a consulting fee for services ordinarily provided by a Chief Financial Officer totalling \$14,583 per month.
+Effective April 1, 2013, the consultant agreed to a reduced monthly retainer of \$10,000 per month.